 In 2017, My Happy Sad Mummy was included in the NSW Premier Reading Challenge List.

-My latest non-fiction title, Let’s Grow Some Beans, published by MONDO Publishing, will be released in the US later this year.
+My latest non-fiction title, Let’s Grow Some Beans, published by MONDO Publishing, was released in the US in 2018.

-I am currently working on a middle grade novel about mental illness, as well as a light hearted, humorous Picture Book called Dear Santa.
+I am also working with my brother, Mark Watterston, a professional computer animator, on a light hearted, humorous picture book called Dear Santa.
 Down the track, this book will also be available as a children’s Picture Book App.